originphp/website/source/docs/model/behaviors.md

 ```

-To load the behavior, call `loadBehavior` from the `intialize` method.
+To load the behavior, call `loadBehavior` from the `initialize` method.

 ```php
     class Article extends AppModel